IGBC/Blog/content/Blog/DRAFT Arch.md

 Date:
 Tags: Linux, Arch Linux

-This article documents my experiences getting to grips with arch over the first month of using it.
+This article documents my experiences getting to grips with Arch Linux over the first month of using it.
 I installed it on my day to day laptop and used it nearly exclusively.
 My uses include normal web stuff, gaming, and software development.
 As Linux Distros are a rather contentious topic I would like to remind users that these thoughts are based exclusively on my experiences over the last month, and not necessarily always after reading the manual.
 (Lets face it, when you are in a hurry you don't always have time to read the wiki.)
 Note that many of my remarks below are more opinion than fact and in places quite candid.

 Day 0: (04/05/17)
 ======

 *Oh god, why is this so hard...?*

 So the installer is just a shell.
 In theory this is a good idea, it gives you complete control from the moment the installer boots.
 I like that but it has it's drawbacks.
 Firstly the [Arch Linux installation guide](https://wiki.archlinux.org/index.php/Installation_guide) is arguably too in depth and makes the entire process seem more daunting than it really needs to be.
-Secondly there are several wide and gaping pits for both inexperienced users and Linux veterans to fall into.
+Secondly there are several gaping pits for both inexperienced users and Linux veterans to fall into.
 For example disk encryption has to be set up manually, completely manually.
 Have you ever heard of the "Discard" Keyword?
 No?
 Shame because it is an important part of setting up an encrypted file system on an SSD.

-**Recommendation:** Have someone on hand who has done this before to help you.
+**Recommendation:** If you're doing this for the first time, have someone on hand who has done this before to help you.

-Once you get past the daunt of configuring your own OS nearly from scratch with basically no safety net the steps needed to complete the installation are nearly invariably the same, and surprisingly simple:
+Once you get past the daunt of configuring your own OS nearly from scratch, with basically no safety net, the steps needed to complete the installation are nearly invariably the same, and surprisingly simple:

   - Wipe the disk
   - Partition and format the disk